It’s here! It’s here! The post so many of you have been waiting for!!

 In so many ways, God has been a part of this whole journey.
 I felt like God gave me Ben at the end of my trip in early 2016 to get me back to London and remind me of my love for the city that I first experienced back in 2004.
 I feel like he used my time in London to wake me up to the realization that the life I was living wasn’t what I actually wanted and the renewed vision for how I want to inspire women to live their lives.
 And, I also feel like, even though I knew it wouldn’t happen immediately, He was answering my question with a resounding ‘no’, that it wouldn’t be just a small chapter I look back on fondly.
 But ‘no’ was all I had.
 It was just a feeling.
 There was no direction, no ideas as to how to make it happen, etc.

-But, my time in London also left with a craving for structure, as I mentioned in my 2017 New Years’ Resolutions post.
-It also felt good to be back in America, where I could run the blog as I always have.
-To put it simply, I fell back into the comfort of life.
+My time in London also left me with a craving for structure, as I mentioned in my 2017 New Years’ Resolutions post.
+It felt good to be back in America, where I could run the blog as I always have.
+Simply put, I fell back into the comfort of life.
 I put my desire for London to sleep.

 At the end of the year, I shared what a revelation it was to discover the Enneagram test [the official test is here] and learn more about my Peacemaker personality [in this post].
 This personality type can often have a hard time recognizing what they truly want, can also discount themselves, numb and tune out their true desires as to not disturb their inner Hakuna Matata.
+Complacency is something they struggle to combat.
+Gosh.
 I’m making my type seem absolutely terrible and weak but, every number has an inner motivation and negative sides to them.
 One of the best things about the Enneagram is that it gives language to your positive and negative behaviors and gives you a benchmark for your personal health as that number.

-In hindsight, through learning all of this and agreeing that I DO tend to do these things, I’ve come to believe that after returning from London, I leaned in to all of those behaviors, as ‘average’ Nine’s do, when it came to my desire for London.
-I knew embracing it would cause conflict and it would be difficult and uncomfortable so I ignored it, numbed it out and suppressed it … even though I would experience moments of awakening.
+In hindsight, through learning all of this and agreeing that I DO tend to do these things from time to time, I’ve come to believe that after returning from London in 2016, I leaned in to all of those behaviors, as ‘average’ Nine’s do, when it came to my desire for London.
+I knew embracing it would cause conflict and it would be difficult and uncomfortable so I ignored it, numbed it out, and suppressed it … even though I would experience moments of awakening.
 Every time I left after a visit, I would get so emotional.
 I knew I was living small but I was scared of what it would take to get to where I really wanted to be.
 I did this for all of 2017 … and it wasn’t until the very end of the year, when I was in London to celebrate the New Year, that I realized it.

 I was walking across the Golden Jubilee Bridge, as her and I love to do, and we had stopped to watch the sun go down.
 The sky was on fire.
 It was crisp out and I had my hands clasped together holding a Hot Hands [hah, as you do when it’s freezing outside] looking out over the Thames and I had this thought … ‘stop living blind to your desires.
 Maybe London isn’t in the cards, but you owe it to yourself to at least be intentional about looking into it.’